mah0n3/mah0n3/README.md

 </p>

 <pre>
-💻 I am developing my skills as a Ethical Hacker
+💻 I am developing my skills as a hacker
 🎯 I am preparing myself so that, when I have enough knowledge, I can work in an intelligence agency.
 🌟 Main languages: bash, Python, coming soon C.
 </pre>